St. Margaret of Cortona School: Students and staff

 St. Margaret Of Cortona School is a private grammar school with grades Pre-K through 8th.
 A full day pre-Kindergarten is also available for three- and four-year-olds.
 331 students attend the school.
 The ethnicity of the students is as follows: White, non-Hispanic: 68%, Black, non-Hispanic: 3%, Hispanic: 18%, Asian/Pacific Islander: 11% (2003-2004 data).

 Students attend school 180 school days per year, 5 days per week.
 A full day of school begins at 8:00 am and ends at 2:35 pm for grades K-4.
 Grades 5-8 get out at around 2:45.
 Students are taught Language, Arts, Reading, Writing, Computers, Mathematics, History, and Science.

 Students who are registered in St. Margaret's Parish have priority for admission, but other Catholic students are welcomed if there are spare places.
 However, the families of students who live outside of the Parish pay higher annual fees.

 The pastor is Fr.
-Brian McCarthy and the principal is Mr. Hugh Keenan, who took over from Sr. Kathleen in 2009.
+Sean Connoly and the principal is Mr. Richard Kruzcek, who took over from Mr. Hugh Keenan in 2024.
 There are 16 teachers and the student to teacher ratio is 1:21.
 At the start of the September 2007 school year, two new teachers joined SMS: Ms. Christina Washburn, teaching pre-Kindergarten and Ms. Mallon, teaching Physical Education.
 At the start of the September 2008 school year, Ms. Peterson joined, teaching science to 5th-8th grades and religion to 7th grade.